Simson Cohen

 Due to the Allied military laws, after the end of the Second World War, the compensation office of the city of Hagen conducted negotiations with the heirs of Simson Cohen regarding compensation for the expropriated property.
 The heirs were represented by the Jewish community of Dortmund.
 However, a legally valid settlement was not reached; the necessary written approval from the Hagen city council is still missing today.
 The leading historian of the city of Hagen was also unable to help in this regard.
 The descendant of Simson Cohen, who lives in Switzerland, will therefore be filing an action for information in order to find out whether the written consent of the city council has been obtained.

-Another legal case pending before the Higher Regional Court of Hamm (NRW) concerns the expropriation of the bank balance of Arthur Levy, son-in-law of Simson Cohen, at the then Sparkasse Hagen during the Nazi era in the 1930s (now Sparkasse an Volme und Ruhr).
-Both Simson Cohen and Arthur Le vy had a bank account at Sparkasse Hagen.
-Simson Cohen also had a securities account, which was also expropriated.
-This legal case is also linked to the study on dormant assets (Social Impact Fund) commissioned by the German government.
-It shows that the German savings banks have not sufficiently fulfilled their obligation to keep records of dormant assets (so-called “dormant accounts”); all communication channels must be used by a bank to locate descendants of account holders who are entitled to inherit.
+Another legal case pending before the Higher Regional Court of Hamm (NRW) concerns the expropriation of the bank balance of Arthur Levy, son-in-law of Simson Cohen, at the former Sparkasse Hagen during the Nazi era in the 1930s (now Sparkasse an Volme und Ruhr).
+Both Simson Cohen and Arthur Levy had a bank account at Sparkasse Hagen.
+Simson Cohen also had a securities portfolio, which was also expropriated.
+This legal case is also related to the study on dormant assets (Social Impact Fund) commissioned by the German government.
+There it becomes apparent that the German savings banks have not sufficiently fulfilled their obligation to keep records of dormant assets (so-called “dormant accounts”); all communication channels must be used by a bank to locate descendants of account holders who are entitled to inherit.
 It can be assumed that there are still several billion euros in “dormant accounts” in Germany.
-However, Sparkasse Hagen (zu Volme und Ruhr) has never made any inquiries about possible descendants of Arthur Levy who could make claims to the account balance.
-Even after being contacted by the descendant of Arthur Levy, the Sparkasse an Volme und Ruhr made no effort to enter into discussions with the descendant.
+However, the Sparkasse Hagen (zu Volme und Ruhr) never made any inquiries about possible descendants of Arthur Levy who could make claims to the account balance.
+Even after being contacted by the descendant of Arthur Levy, Sparkasse an Volme und Ruhr has made no effort to enter into discussions with the descendant.

 In connection with the aforementioned study on dormant assets, there are currently attempts by the savings banks under the Freedom of Information Act (IFG) NRW to no longer have to report on personal accounts.
 However, the experts consulted reject these amendments to the IFG NRW.